Employers love to ask, “what do you know about our company?” in the job interview.

 So in this article, I’m going to reveal how to give a great answer to this question… while avoiding the potential traps and mistakes that can cost you the job.

-Then we’ll look at 3 sample answers for “what do you know about our company?” so you practice and come up with your own answer.
+Then we’ll look at 3 sample answers for “what do you know about our company?” so you can practice and come up with your own answer.

 Let’s get started.

 There are a couple of reasons why employers ask this question in interviews.